A Mess Free Life may collect a share of sales or other compensation from the links on this page.

 These mats might not be the best solution for your home.
 I know for my home, I don’t have four strides available to me, heck I barely have two.
 So instead, I put two smaller rugs at the entrance of my home and request that all shoes come off.

-If you find this type of mat unattractive, find a nice door mat that allows the dirt to be removed from the bottom of your shoes when you come into the house.
-Look around, you’ll find some nice options at Target or Kohl’s that are both attractive and do the trick.
+If you find this mat unattractive, find a nice doormat that allows the dirt to be removed from the bottom of your shoes when you come into the house.
+Look around; you’ll find some excellent options at Target or Kohl’s that are both attractive and do the trick.

 2. Vacuum mats regularly or shake them outside.
 If the rugs are washable, wash them frequently.
 I tend to wash my rugs twice a month.
 If you do use a professional-grade mat, you can scrub it with an all-purpose cleaner and hose it down, then hang to dry.

 3. Use a vacuum with a HEPA filter, and keep fresh vacuum bags on hand and change the filters often.
 Check seals and gaskets on your vacuum and keep them in good repair.
 This prevents fine dust from being blown from the vacuum back into the air.

 4. When you dust furniture, begin dusting at the top of the room and work your way down.
 This way any dust that falls will not fall onto an already cleaned and dusted surface.